 Plan Policy Will the proposal have likely significant effects (LSEs)?
-Where LSEs cannot be ruled out, Appropriate Assessment is required Policy 12: Landfill Excavation Uncertain - this policy permits the excavation and re-restoration of historic landfill sites, with no locations specified (albeit limited to historic landfills).
-This policy will therefore contribute to impacts that arise from the scale and location of development, for example air pollution and changes in water quantity.
+Where LSEs cannot be ruled out, Appropriate Assessment is required Policy 12: Landfill Excavation Uncertain - this policy permits the excavation and re-restoration of historic landfill sites (windfall development), with no locations specified (albeit limited to historic landfills).
+This policy will therefore contribute to impacts that arise from the scale and location of development, for example changes in water quantity.
 Depending on the location of the development, there is also the potential for the loss of functionally- linked habitat; or non-physical disturbance (noise / light) if close to a European site.
 In theory, this policy could also permit development within a European site.
 Policy 22: Water Recycling Sites Uncertain - this policy permits new water recycling sites, which are likely to be close to water courses.
 Water will need to be treated prior to discharge, but there may be a residual risk of water pollution.
 Depending on the location of the development, there is also the potential for the loss of functionally- linked habitat; or non-physical disturbance (noise / light) if close to a European site.
 In theory, this policy could also permit development within a European site.
 Policy 23: Transport Infrastructure Sites Uncertain - this policy permits infrastructure required for the sustainable transport of minerals and waste, within Transport Infrastructure Sites (TIS).
-This policy is therefore intended to reduce the adverse effects of transport (e.g. air pollution), but may alter traffic flows such that air pollution increases in some areas.
-Depending on the location of the development, there is also the potential for the loss of functionally- linked habitat; or non-physical disturbance (noise / light) if close to a European site.
+This policy is therefore intended to reduce the adverse effects of transport (e.g. air pollution) However, depending on the location of the development, there is the potential for the loss of functionally-linked habitat; or non-physical disturbance (noise / light) if close to a European site.
 In theory, this policy could also permit development within a European site.